2026 NASCAR Cup Series

-The 2026 NASCAR Cup Series will be the 78th season for NASCAR professional stock car racing in the United States and the 55th season for the modern-era Cup Series.
-The season will start with the Cook Out Clash at Bowman Gray Stadium on February 1 at Bowman Gray Stadium, followed by The Duel at Daytona on February 12, and the 68th running of the Daytona 500 (the first points race of the season) on February 15, both at Daytona International Speedway.
-The season will end with the NASCAR Cup Series Championship Race at Homestead–Miami Speedway on November 8.
+The 2026 NASCAR Cup Series is the 78th season for NASCAR professional stock car racing in the United States and the 55th season for the modern-era Cup Series.
+The preseason featured the Cook Out Clash exhibition race on February 4 at Bowman Gray Stadium, followed by the season-opening 68th running of the Daytona 500 on February 15 at Daytona International Speedway.
+The season will end at Homestead–Miami Speedway on November 8.

-This will be the first season for Freeway Insurance as a premier partner of the Cup Series, replacing GEICO, who left at the end the 2024 season.
+Kyle Larson of Hendrick Motorsports returns as the reigning NASCAR Cup Series champion.
+Following the Dollar Tree 301 at New Hampshire Motor Speedway, Denny Hamlin clinched the No. 1 seed in The Chase, marking its return as the Cup Series' championship format after last being implemented in 2013.

-Kyle Larson of Hendrick Motorsports returns as the defending NASCAR Cup Series champion.
+This season was marred by the death of two-time Cup Series champion Kyle Busch due to sepsis caused by pneumonia on May 21, days before the Coca-Cola 600.
+Busch was the first active full-time driver to pass away during a season since Dale Earnhardt's death in 2001, the first to do so off-track since Davey Allison in 1993, and overall driver since Jason Leffler, who was a part-time driver in 2013.